OlehKniaziev/OlehKniaziev/README.md

 - Front-end development, specifically modern JavaScript and frameworks like React and Next.js, to provide the best user experience.
 - SQL query optimizations, diving deep into the low-level details, to enhance my skills.

-### 👯 I’m currently looking for an entry level job or an internship.

 ### 📫 How to reach me
 - Send me an email at oleh.kniaziev@microsoft.wsei.edu.pl
 - Follow me on [LinkedIn](https://www.linkedin.com/in/oleh-kniaziev-576578278/)